DanielPodolsky/Estatein-Real-Estate-Training/notes-to-fix.md

 NOTES:

-# Currently I am working on the mobile first version #
+# Currently I am working on the hero section #

 Next thing to do:
 ## Mobile ##